nathanpeck/nodejs-aws-workshop/1 - Development Environment/README.md

 ## 2. Make the SSH key file ready to use

 If you're using linux or mac, change the permissions of the .pem file to be less open.
-For example assuming you named your key "empirejs-workshop":
+For example assuming you named your key "nodejs-workshop":

 ```
-$ chmod 400 ~/.ssh/empirejs-workshop.pem
+$ chmod 400 ~/.ssh/nodejs-workshop.pem
 ```

 (Note that on Unix machines you should place the key file at the location `~/.ssh`.)